 Why do instruction manuals on how to write good SEO content tend to avoid the subject of how to actually write?
-Apparently it’s all about shiny new tips and tricks, but what is omitted is the fundamental skill of how to hold your content together as a writer.
+Apparently it’s all about shiny new tips and tricks which apply more to copywriting, but what is omitted is the fundamental skill of how to hold your content together as a writer.
 Perhaps content writers are hiding the fact that there is nothing new to say about writing.
 To misquote Ecclesiastes, is there nothing new under the sun?

 Following the form of a short academic essay, this “how to” article will start out with a comprehensive introduction clearly stating the main question it will address.
 The question is whether there is any difference between good SEO content writing and good classic essay writing.

 During the body of the essay, the argument will be presented.
 The first four sections will address attributes of SEO content writing often raised in “how to” SEO writing manuals.
 The aim of these manuals is often to explain what ranks well with Google’s algorithm.
 They focus on the use of subtitles, additional tips and tricks, length and, most importantly, writing for keywords.
 The final section of the body argument will explain how to structure a traditional academic essay.

 In conclusion, a discussion will follow identifying if and how the two forms of writing overlap.
 The best lessons will be drawn from both of them for the purpose of writing good, coherent SEO content and other kinds of online content.